PerlAlien/Alien-Build/README.md

 - version

-    The version of the library or tool
+    The version of the library or tool.
+This is typically set by a plugin in the gather stage (for either share or system installs).

 ## hook\_prop